robinAZERTY/SEAD/README.md

 You choose the movments of the system and your sensors.
 The code will simulate the sensor readings.
 Now, usables sensors are:
-accelerometer and gyroscope.
+accelerometer, gyroscope and magnetometer.
-But i hope to add more sensors in the future like magnetometer, barometer, gps, etc.
+But i hope to add more sensors in the future like barometer, gps, etc.